• Skip to main content

 • Star narrator Katherine Kellgren was well-known for her extensive prep.
 Sadly, she is no longer with us, but you can learn much about her process from her interviews here and here.

 • Award-winning narrator Ann Richardson wrote a comprehensive article about prep for VoiceOverXtra that includes guides for fiction and non-fiction books.
+She also described skills needed by a good book-preparer on her blog.

 • Award-winning narrator Joel Leslie Froomkin takes you behind the scenes of his prep process in this article.
 He also shows how to use reviews before you audition and markup your book during prep in this video.